This post was most recently updated on August 3rd, 2019

 Remaining for attractions/shopping $707.00

 I do want to mention here that I am not being paid to share this information with you, so my information is based solely on my own personal experience.
-I will, however, earn a few credits from Groupon, Living Social, and Ebates if you sign up and purchase anything.
+I will, however, earn a few credits/dollars from Groupon, Living Social, Rakuten, Betterment, Ellevest, and Fetch Reward if you sign up and purchase anything or fund an account.
 You can invite your friends and get the same!